 There are differences between each that make research important.
-In our family, we only have one year of required testing (this year, eighth grade) as homeschoolers, since we pulled Sarah out of public school midway through sixth grade.
-Sarah has just completed the CAT, or the California Achievement Test, which we chose because it can be administered in the home either online or on paper as long as it’s proctored by an adult who is not the supervisor of the home-education program.
+In our family, we only had one year of required testing (eighth grade) as homeschoolers, since we pulled Sarah out of public school midway through sixth grade.
+Sarah completed the CAT, or the California Achievement Test, which we chose because it can be administered in the home either online or on paper as long as it’s proctored by an adult who is not the supervisor of the home-education program.

 We had actually considered, briefly, having Sarah take the PSSA, which I hate, but which she knows “how to take” because of her public-school indoctrination.
 In the end, we left the choice up to her, and I admit I’m glad she chose the CAT!

 Some tests will require a specific type of person to administer.
 As always, the Ask Pauline website is a great resource here, with pros and cons of various tests listed on the testing page, as well as a ton of other great information, including details on testing levels (for instance, if I wanted, I would NOT have to give Sarah the eighth-grade CAT!) and how to actually get tests to administer.

 Above all, I encourage you not to stress about this.
 One of the biggest downfalls of Sarah’s public-school career was the district’s need to teach to the PSSA.
 I am so glad that we have the freedom in homeschooling not to do that; why would I worry about something that will take us less than 3 hours?

 So you’ve got your book log.
 You’ve got your standardized test results if your student was in third, fifth or eighth grade.
 Soon, you’ll head to your evaluator meeting (and we’ll talk more about that soon).